 Although many countries do not recognize U.S. driver’s licenses, most countries accept an International Driving Permit (IDP).
 An IDP functions as a legal identification document that translates U.S. driver’s license information into 10 foreign languages.
 These licenses are not intended to replace valid U.S. state licenses and should only be used as a supplement to a valid license.
 IDPs are not valid in an individual’s country of residence.

 You can obtain an IDP from an automobile association authorized by the U.S. Department of State.
 Article 24 of the United Nations Convention on Road Traffic (1949) authorizes the U.S. Department of State to empower certain organizations to issue IDPs to those who hold valid U.S. driver’s licenses.
-The Department of State has designated the American Automobile Association (AAA) and the American Automobile Touring Alliance as the only authorized distributors of IDPs.
+The Department of State has designated the American Automobile Association (AAA) as an authorized distributor of IDPs.
 Many foreign countries require deposit of a customs duty or an equivalent bond for each tourist automobile entering its territory, and the motoring associations are equipped with the necessary facilities for providing expeditiously a standard bond document (Article 3 of the Convention).
 The Convention is not applicable to United States motorists using their cars in the United States.

 How to apply for an international driving permit:

 Before departure, you can obtain an IDP at a local office of one of the two automobile associations authorized by the U.S. Department of State:

 - AAA (American Automobile Association), 1000 AAA Drive, Heathrow, FL 32745-5063.
 The application is available on-line.
 Applications may also be made by mail from overseas.